I Think I'm a Witch—What Are the Next Steps?

 - Step One: wear something comfortable and decide where you will work.
 You need some decent floor space, because you are going to sit down in the circle.

 - Step Two: gather your tools, if you have any.
-They are not mandatory.
+They are not mandatory--when I mention using a wand or athame, just point your finger instead.
 A cushion to sit on is also a good idea.
 Place them on the floor or a low table.

 - Step Three: make sure you won’t be interrupted.